Orthic Consolidated – Reference

 Teaching 1: command, son, soon

-Connecting Stroke
+Connecting Tick

-xxx A short connecting tick maybe used after ER, TH, etc, and when they are followed by G, P and S. (Revised, p3, General Rules) Note: This rule is only in Revised.
-Clarey may need this more than the other writers due to his different style of writing.
+A short connecting tick maybe used after ER, TH, etc, and when they are followed by G, P and S. (Revised, p3, General Rules)

 Dividing Words

 You can divide a word to keep it on the line.
 Beware that this might be confused with writing by mode.
+(Cricket)

 Punctuation